Australian Computer Society (ACS) Process & Charges

 Skill Level Requirement Met Date

-ACS calculates the skill level requirement met date after it assesses the candidate’s relevant qualification and work experience.
-Once the ACS assigns the skill level requirement met date for a candidate, any experience gathered post that date would be considered skilled employment.
+ACS calculates the skill level requirement met date after assessing the candidate’s qualification and work experience.
+Once the ACS assigns the date when the skill level requirement is met for a candidate, any experience gathered after that date would be considered skilled employment.

-The skill level met date depends upon both relevant work experience and qualification.
+The skill level meeting date depends on both relevant work qualifications and qualifications.

 Applications Assessed by ACS

-There are 4 types of applications that ACS assesses as given below:
+There are four types of applications that ACS assesses, as given below:

 1. Temporary Graduate – 485 Skills Assessment